 There are some holidays in which the museum is permanently closed.
 So check their website here.
 Allow 4-5 hours for this trip because it takes about an hour each way to travel here.

 This is where you’ll get all the souvenirs you’ll ever want for the best price.
-Just trust me.
+From artesinial clothing to plates, to decorations, a lot of things are handmade.
 Allow yourself 3 hours to get lost in this market.
 Admission is free.
 You can get here by getting of at “Balderas” and walking a couple blocks.
 Just ask people the direction to the Mercado.

 - Bellas Artes

 Skip this unless you’re going to a Ballet Folklorio show.
-It costs money to enter, the murals are shit.
+It costs money to enter, the murals aren’t that impressive, in my opinion.

 - Paseo de la Reforma

 This is a famous downtown street in Mexico.
-Uhm, theres scultpures?
-And restaurants?
-Idk.
+But, it’s just a street.

 Life and Culture